yutclubza/YutClubZa/AllCast-Wiki.md

 If you are having trouble casting to your Apple TV, first check if there is a sharing password.
 If so, remove it and try again.
 Also, try rebooting the device as well.

-Apple TV does not support MKV
+Apple TV does not support MKV.